seanperera/seanperera/README.md

 ### Hi there 👋

-I am passionate about architecting and developing solutions using Microsoft Azure Cloud, DevOps, Data & AI.
+I am a passionate developer focus on helping organisations to fasttrack deployment of Microsoft cloud solutions.

 ---